wikipedia2vec/wikipedia2vec/docs/index.md

 The following options can be specified:

--   *\--min-link-count*: The minimum number of occurrences of the target phrase as links in Wikipedia (default: 50)
+-   *\--min-link-count*: The minimum number of occurrences of the target phrase as links in Wikipedia (default: 10)
 -   *\--min-link-prob*: The minimum probability that the target phrase appears as a link in Wikipedia (default: 0.1)
 -   *\--lowercase/\--no-lowercase*: Whether phrases are lowercased (default: True)
--   *\--max-len*: The maximum number of words in a target phrase (default: 3)
+-   *\--max-len*: The maximum number of words in a target phrase (default: 4)

 ### Building Dictionary

-*build\_dictionary* builds a dictionary of target words and entities.
+*build\_dictionary* builds a dictionary of words and entities.

 ```
 % wikipedia2vec build_dictionary DUMP_FILE DIC_FILE